 - Edith Shum (MSc): Research Assistant

-I am currently accepting applications from exceptional prospective PhD students with backgrounds in sociology, economics, political science, geography, computational social science, psychology, ecology, social-ecological systems, and related disciplines to work on one or more of the following topics:
+I am currently accepting applications from exceptional prospective PhD students with backgrounds in sociology, economics, political science, geography, computational social science, psychology, ecology, marine biology, social-ecological systems, and related disciplines to work on one or more of the following topics:

 - Adaptation, transformation, and social-ecological resilience